 5. Visitors cannot use the space unless they are given prior permission.

 Remember that you must not copy or print multiple copies of published materials (i.e. books, journals, websites etc.) beyond what is permitted.
 Users must conform to the University’s contractual obligation and to the Bahraini Law on copyright.

 Borrowing services are available to RCSI Bahrain students and staff.

 The Library’s comprehensive online collections are complemented by print collections.
 Students and staff have access to a wider range of key textbooks (print and online), journals (print and online), and databases to support learning, teaching, and research.

 |Undergraduate Students||13 Items||2 Weeks|

 |Staff Members||5 Items||4 Weeks|

-Books can be returned in the return boxes left outside the Library.
-Books will be quarantined for 72 hours before they are returned to the system and reshelved.
+Books can be returned at the desk or in the return box left outside the Library.

 Library fines can be avoided by all users by returning or renewing items prior to the due date.